 - 2. Instructing for explanation and elaboration requires moving students beyond the "this shows that" or, in this case, making statements that seem to be disconnected from each other.
 One way to help students connect their reasoning is to teach them how elaboration answers questions for the reader.
 Providing students with a list of questions that focus on elaboration will help them deepen their analysis and make these necessary connections between statements.
-Examples could include the following, but should be established based on the expectations of the prompt: - Why do you think the author included that information? - Why do you think that is so? - What are some typical characteristics and behaviors you would expect of - What would you expect to happen if ?
+Examples could include the following, but should be established based on the expectations of the prompt: - Why do you think the author included that information? - Why do you think that is so?

+- What would you expect to happen if \\\\\?